Overview of Maryland Retirement Tax Friendliness

 Meanwhile, those who would rather stay off their feet can do so while enjoying some of the state’s legendary seafood offerings, such as blue crab, the state crustacean, and rockfish, the state fish.

 And what about the state’s taxes?
 Much like seafood, while some retirees will find the state’s tax system to their liking, others won’t.
-That’s because the state exempts Social Security, but fully taxes others, such as income from an IRA.
+That’s because the state exempts Social Security, but fully taxes other forms of income, such as from an IRA.
 Likewise, some retirees may be discouraged by the state’s inheritance and estate taxes.
-In fact, it is the only state in the country with both.
+In fact, it's the only state in the country with both.

 A financial advisor can help you plan for retirement and other financial goals.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.